There are five basic requirements for acceptance to a graduate program:

-- for certification - THEA (Texas Higher Education Assessment).
+- For certification – THEA (Texas Higher Education Assessment)

-- for Business - GMAT (Graduate Management
+- For Business – GMAT (Graduate Management Admission Test)

-- foreign students - TOEFL (Test of English as a Foreign
+- International students – TOEFL

 Test of English as a Foreign Language.
 All post-baccalaureate students wishing to enroll at The University to pursue a master's degree or take courses for another purpose, are expected to demonstrate proficiency in the English language.
 International students must submit a score on the Test of English as a Foreign Language (TOEFL) 550 or better in order to be admitted to graduate study.